Current Fire Restrictions in Garfield, Eagle, and Pitkin Counties, and White River National Forest and BLM Lands in these Counties

 We know that throughout the COVID-19 crisis, a lot has changed over the course of a month.
 As many of our public health and safety officials have been busy trying to combat this crisis and keep our communities safe, it is important that the community does their part in return.
 We’d like everyone to be aware that these fire restrictions are NOT due to weather conditions, but due to the COVID-19 pandemic.
 With the virus attacking respiratory systems it is crucial that we help to maintain our air quality for those who may be sick or already having breathing issues and added concerns during this time.

 Our hope in enacting these restrictions is to keep our first responders safe and available to continue aiding in the current crisis we are facing.
-We want to prevent the unnecessary risk of exposure to our teams, as well as to keep our resources and available response time available for COVID-19 related incidents.
+We want to prevent the unnecessary risk of exposure to our teams and keep our resources and response time available for COVID-19 related incidents.

 What Stage 1 Fire Restrictions Entail: